abhishekarya1/Hash-Define-myNotes/content/data/rdbms/concepts.md

 1. **Dirty Reads**: transaction reads uncommitted data from another transaction

-2. **Phantom Reads**: two exact same queries (with same predicate typically using `WHERE` clause) returning different rows as output when run at an interval (or in separate transactions); due to another transaction _changing data corresponding to the predicate_ and committing it
+2. **Phantom Reads**: re-execute a query and see a different **set of rows** matching the query conditions (predicate typically using `WHERE` clause) than those which were returned earlier; due to another transaction addding or deleting rows corresponding to the predicate and committing it

+	The term "phantom" is used because these additional rows seem to appear out of nowhere, like ghosts or phantoms.

-3. **Non-repeatable Reads**: reads the same _row_ twice at different points in time and gets a different value each time
+3. **Non-repeatable Reads**: reads the same piece of data (like a _row_) twice at different points in time and each time gets a different value of it

 #### Isolation Levels